Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write

-Back spasms have a replicating cycle.
-They come from injuries to the muscles, tendons, and ligaments of the back.
-When the spasms flare up, the cause is an existing condition in the back or an accident.
-The existing condition stems from poor posture, sedentary lifestyle, and not enough exercise.
-The existing condition stems from poor posture, hereditary aliment, sedentary lifestyle, and not enough exercise.
+Back spasms or contractions produce a constant replicating cycle.
+They manifest because of injuries to the back muscles, tendons, and ligaments.
+When the spasms flare-up, it is caused by a present condition of back or a recent accident.
+The existing condition stems from poor posture, hereditary ailment, sedentary lifestyle, and not enough exercise.

 Heavy lifting also causes back spasms but can be avoided by lifting correctly and exercising the core area of your body.
 Accidents include sports injuries and work-related or car accidents.
 Sports like football, wrestling, tennis, and golf lead to back spasms.
 They challenge the back by causing it to turn quickly again and again.
 A degenerative lower back condition caused my lower back injury - not weak abdominal muscles.
 Meaning my back had a slight defect.